 Why Surfside Structured Sober Living?

-Surfside is a Sober Living residence for young men ages 18-34 to REBUILD from the damage caused by drugs and alcohol while minimizing the stress of normal day-to-day life.
+Surfside is a Sober Living residence that gives these men the opportunity to REBUILD from the damage caused by drugs and alcohol while minimizing the stress of normal day-to-day life.
 Surfside Structured Sober Living in New Jersey offers these individuals a prime place to call home where they can REDISCOVER life and the abundance it offers.
 Surfside has a specific life development program that teaches young men to use life principles that will help them RECOVER from addiction and alcoholism and, if practiced as a way of life, will help them to become happy and usefully whole.

 - The CDC reports: Heroin use has almost doubled in 18-25 year old young adults over the last decade.